 The Scheme holds investments in unlisted unit trusts, which may be subject to redemption restrictions.
-As a result, the Scheme may not be able to liquidate some of its investments in these instruments in due time in order to meet its liquidity requirement.
-If the Scheme is unable to meet liquidity requirement this may impact on unitholder redemptions.
+As a result, the Scheme may not be able to liquidate some of its investments in these instruments in due time in order to meet its liquidity requirements.
+If the Scheme is unable to meet liquidity requirements this may impact on unitholder redemptions.
+If the Scheme is unable to meet liquidity requirements, the Responsible Entity has the power to suspend redemptions in certain circumstance, or may delay the timing of unitholder redemption payments.

-The Scheme's liquidity risk is managed on a daily basis and the investment managers' approaches are in accordance with its investment mandate.
+The Scheme's liquidity risk is managed on a daily basis and the investment managers' approaches is in accordance with its investment mandate.
 Daily monitoring of cash flow and liquidity levels is conducted to ensure appropriate and timely action which is in the best interests of the unitholders.
 In addition to monitoring daily cash flows, the Scheme's portfolio of assets are maintained within defined mandate limits and monitoring these positions is part of liquidity risk management.